There are several reasons to reject a trademark, so it’s vital that you do your homework before applying for one.

-Before registering for your trademark, you will need to assess your work on determining which type of trademark suits the best for your product or service.
+Before register trademark online, you will need to assess your work on determining which type of trademark suits the best for your product or service.
 Vakilsearch helps you in applying, filing and registering your trademark.
 You can also have a word with our expert lawyers before you decide to pick your type of trademark.
 Also remember that when you get a trademark registered in India, then it is valid only in India.

 Benefits of Owning a Trademark

 - The first and foremost benefit is that a trademark acts as an exclusive right towards the ownership of your brand name or logo.
 You can stop others from promoting your brand or logo, without an authorized license